-Radishes go from seed to harvest in as little as three weeks.
-They're ready to harvest when the top of the radish just beneath the soil is about an inch in diameter.
+Spring radishes go from seed to harvest in as little as three weeks, depending on the cultivar you're growing, while winter radishes are harvested seven to 10 weeks after planting.
+Radishes are ready to harvest when the top of the radish just beneath the soil is about 1 inch in diameter for spring radishes and 1 to 2 inches for winter radishes.
 To know for sure, pull a radish and taste it.
 If it's not quite ready with its signature spicy and tangy flavor, leave the others for a day or so.

 When they're ready, harvesting your radishes is as simple as plucking the entire plant out of the ground.
 You can then cut away the leaves and bottom roots, storing the remaining radish in a plastic bag in the fridge.
 They'll last for several months there.

 As they do with most vegetable crops, home gardeners grow radishes for food.
 The plants are not particularly decorative or exciting to behold, but they do produce a crisp, peppery root that enhances many culinary endeavors.

 The trick with radishes is to think outside the box.
 They do make a wonderful addition to summer salads, but they can do much more.
 You can add them to casseroles or soups for a little zip or pickle your radishes for a tasty snack.
 You can also roast, steam and sauté radishes.